JeelAnghanSec/SOC-Portfolio/SOC-Home-Lab/01-Windows-Security-Monitoring/README.md

 # 🪟 Windows Security Monitoring

-This project documents the deployment and security monitoring of a Windows 10 endpoint using **Wazuh Agent, Sysmon, and Windows Event Logs**.
+This project documents the deployment and security monitoring of a **Windows 10 endpoint** using **Wazuh Agent, Windows Event Logs, and Sysmon**.

-The objective is to collect endpoint telemetry, detect suspicious activity, investigate security alerts, and document findings from a SOC analyst perspective.
+The objective is to collect endpoint telemetry, detect suspicious activity, investigate security alerts, and document findings from a **SOC analyst perspective**.

 ---

 ## 🎯 Objectives

 - Monitor Windows 10 endpoint activity
+- Deploy and configure Wazuh Agent
 - Collect Windows Security Event Logs
 - Deploy and configure Sysmon
 - Monitor authentication activity